Kacper0199/Operating-Systems/README.md

 # Operating-Systems
 This repository is a part of the Operating Systems course at AGH University of Science and Technology.
+The main goal of the course is to use C language in the Linux Operating System environment.

 ### Topics
 - [lab1: Memory management](https://github.com/Kacper0199/Operating-Systems/tree/main/lab1)